-Or, at least, that's who she is now.
-Once upon a time, she was the lesbian lover of Alex Vause, an international drug smuggler.
-Oh, and she once helped said girlfriend carry a suitcase full of drug money to Belgium.
+Or at least that's who Piper was (or thought she was) before she got sent to Litchfield Penitentiary.
+And this isn't the first time Piper's gone through change.
+Once upon a time, she was the lesbian lover of Alex Vause, an international drug dealer with whom she smuggled drug money into Belgium.

-Orange Is the New Black (which premiered all 13 of its first-season episodes at once, as is Netflix's habit) is based on a memoir by Piper Kerman, who spent about a year in prison for money laundering and drug trafficking.
+Orange Is the New Black is based on a memoir by Piper Kerman, who spent about a year in prison for money laundering and drug trafficking.
 It was created by Jenji Kohan, the mind behind Showtime's Weeds.
-And most mainstream critics love it nearly to death, using language normally reserved for the likes of Mad Men or Breaking Bad.
+And most mainstream critics love it with a nearly criminal fanaticism, using language normally reserved for the likes of Mad Men or Breaking Bad.
 The San Francisco Chronicle says the program has redefined "television excellence," in fact.
 And the San Jose Mercury News declares it "one of the summer's must-see shows."

 But while the Netflix show is sharply written, populated by multidimensional characters and ultimately has some nice things to say about friendship, acceptance and forgiveness, families will want to send it to jail after watching only a few minutes.

 Some of the women in the prison facility are lesbians (either by sexual inclination or lack of male partners), and the Netflix camera tends to linger on their sexual encounters.
 (There's a transgender inmate as well.)
 Even when there's no obvious behind-the-bars hanky-panky in play, female nudity is frequent and graphic.
 There is no privacy here—no doors to keep the camera away from the toilet or shower.
-Violence includes women (sometimes while naked) getting threatened, beaten up, cut, etc. F- and s- and even c- words are thrown around like stale biscuits in the cafeteria.
+Violence includes women (sometimes while naked) getting threatened, beaten up, cut, etc. F- and s- and even c-words are thrown around like so many stale biscuits in the cruddy cafeteria.

 "I Wasn't Ready"